joagre/ratatoskr/README.md

 pointer), and for now implements the instructions listed below.

 > [!NOTE]
-> The stack machine only understands two primitive datatype for now,
+> The stack machine only understands two primitive datatypes for now,
-> i.e. long and string values. :-)
+> i.e. 'ulong` integers and string values. :-) This will change.

 > [!IMPORTANT]
 > The stack grows downwards.